Indiana's 9th congressional district

 Indiana's 9th congressional district is a congressional district in the U.S. state of Indiana.
-Located in south-central and southeastern Indiana, the district stretches from the south suburbs of Indianapolis to the Indiana side of the Louisville metropolitan area.
+Located in south-central and southeastern Indiana, the district includes the Indiana side of the Louisville metropolitan area.
 The district's largest city is Bloomington, home to Indiana University.
-It was represented by Ben Wyatt in the NBC television show Parks and Recreation.

 The district is currently represented by Erin Houchin, first elected in 2022.

-Election results from presidential races
+Recent election results from statewide races

-Counties in the district
+Composition

 Indiana counties within the 9th Congressional District, and the major cities within the county:

 As of 2023, Indiana's 9th congressional district is located in southeastern Indiana.
-It encompasses Brown, Clark, Dearborn, Decatur, Floyd, Franklin, Harrison, Jackson, Jefferson, Jennings, Lawrence, Monroe, Ohio, Ripley, Scott, Switzerland, and Washington Counties, and most of Bartholomew County.
+It encompasses Brown, Clark, Dearborn, Decatur, Floyd, Franklin, Harrison, Jackson, Jefferson, Jennings, Lawrence, Monroe, Ohio, Ripley, Scott, Switzerland, and Washington counties, and most of Bartholomew County.

 Bartholomew County is split between this district and the 6th district.
 They are partitioned by Indiana County Rd West 300 South and Indiana County Rd 400 South.
-The 9th district takes in part of the city of Columbus, and the 3 townships of Jackson, Ohio, and Wayne, as well as most of the township of Sand Creek.
+The 9th district takes in part of the city of Columbus, and the three townships of Jackson, Ohio, and Wayne, as well as most of the township of Sand Creek.

-Largest Cities

-Cities in this district with more than 10,000 residents.